lge212/QAOA_SVP/README.md

 This file is written specifically for 12 qubit systems.

 Both files are written to run immediately upon download for example lattices.
+These lattice basis vectors can be manually altered within the 'Gram' function.